se-sic/VaRA-Tool-Suite/README.md

 The generated result files are place in the `vara/results/$PROJECT_NAME` folder and can be further visualized with VaRA-TS graph generators.

 ### Creating a CaseStudy
 If one wants to analyze a particular set of revisions or wants to reevaluate the same revision over and over again, we can fix the analyzed revisions by creating a `CaseStudy`.
-First, create a folder, where your config should be save.
+First, create a folder, where your config should be saved.
 Then, create a case study that fixes the revision to be analyzed.
 In order to ease the creation of case studies VaRA-TS offers different sampling methods to choose revisions from the projects history based on a probability distribution.

 For example, we can generate a new case study for `gzip`, drawing 10 revision from the projects history based on a half-normal distribution, with: